 FIGURE 17.
 Some 220 grit sandpaper can make quick work of removing mass from the heavy blade.
 Be sure to sand evenly at the end of the propeller and check the balance often.

 If you use this technique, be sure to re-check the balance often because if you remove too much, you will either need to sand the opposite blade — removing more material than necessary — or add mass back into the blade you over-sanded.
 The removal method does have the advantage that there is no glue or tape to accidentally abrade away or come off and unbalance things again.

 After adjusting the mass of the blade, put the propeller back on the stand and see how you did.
 Maybe you’ll need to remove more mass, add more tape, or otherwise play with the balance.
 After a few tries, the propeller should be getting close to balanced.

 When balanced, it will sit in any position at which you place it, without any blade always falling to the bottom (Figure 18).
 With practice, you’ll be able to balance a propeller in a few minutes.
 I can balance a set for my quad in less than half an hour, and that is time very well spent.

 FIGURE 18.
 A well-balanced propeller will maintain any orientation it is left in.
 You will notice a marked difference in the amount of vibration and noise your quad makes during flight after balancing.

-We didn’t have time to get into how to choose the proper motor/propeller combination, but I suspect that will be coming soon as I look at upgrades to our homemade quad and the possibility of building larger and smaller vehicles.
 Don’t be afraid to pick up several sets of different propellers next time you are at the hobby store or ordering something from Amazon.

 Experimenting with them could lead to performance gains on your multi-rotor for your particular application.
 SV